 Limitations of the Native Elasticsearch Machine Learning Stack

 In the context of troubleshooting software problems, Elastic machine learning offers two main anomaly detection capabilities for log data (these are described below).
-In testing at Zebrium and based on customer feedback, the results were noisy and required a significant amount of human effort to interpret (you can see an example in this video).
+In testing at Zebrium and based on customer feedback, the results using ELK Stack machine learning were noisy and required a significant amount of human effort to interpret (you can see an example in this video).

 Native Elastic Anomaly Detection Using Event Categorization

 This technique first categorizes log events by type.
 Accurate categorization is critical in order to find log anomalies.
 Elastic ML uses a tokenization and clustering technique, which in testing does not work accurately for rare event types (i.e. when there are only a few examples of an event category).
 Unfortunately, being able to find rare events is one of the highest value signals when troubleshooting.

 Once events have been categorized, a user can define a time bucket (e.g. 15 minutes or 1 hour) and set up an Elastic Stack log anomaly detection job to look for anomalous counts of outlier event categories within each time bucket.
 The number of anomalies, and their usefulness, can vary considerably depending on the chosen time bucket size.

 Rare event categories

 Click images to enlarge images (images will open in a new tab)

 In testing and based on customer feedback, results from native Elasticsearch ML tend to be noisy.
 You can see what it looks like in the Kibana images above which show anomalous event categories (left image) and rare event categories (right mage) for a set of logs collected while a software incident was occurring.